microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 #### Append and Delete dataset

 Now, we can consider handling deleted files.
-Basically, Hybrid Scan excludes indexed data from deleted source files by scanning all indexed rows and confirming if it is from deleted source files or not.
+Basically, Hybrid Scan excludes indexed data from deleted source files by scanning all index rows and verifying whether each is coming from a deleted source data file or not.
 In order to trace which source file each row is from, you need to enable linage column config before creating an index.
 Check the [configuration](https://microsoft.github.io/hyperspace/docs/ug-configuration/) page to see how lineage is enabled when creating an index.

-Because of this nature of processing deleted rows, Hybrid Scan with deleted files is more expensive than appended files.
+Due to the way Hybrid Scan enforces deletes at the query time, supporting deletes is more expensive than appended files.
+It could cause performance regression if an index has a number of deleted source data files, especially for an index which is less effective for a given query.
 Therefore, you need to be aware of possible regression from it.

 We will provide several threshold configs after some experiments and optimizations.

 ###### How to enable

-The following configurations turn on Hybrid Scan for both appended and deleted files.
+You can use the following configurations to enable Hybrid Scan for indexes on a dataset with both append and delete files.
 You need to call `spark.enableHyperspace` after setting the configuration to load additional modules for Hybrid Scan.

 We currently provide one threshold config:
 `spark.hyperspace.index.hybridscan.delete.maxNumDeleted`.
 If there are more deleted files than the config value,